The Color Wave Mission

 Co-Founder of Color Wave Walls

 Santos is an artist recognized for her dynamic use of color and her collaborative work under the TRATOS moniker.
+She brings strong technical mastery and extensive experience executing large-scale commissions.
 Her practice emphasizes a layered and expressive approach to public art, shaped by international projects and participation in acclaimed mural festivals.
 In 2023, she relocated to Lakeland, Florida, marking a pivotal step in her career.

 Two metal paint cans with labels and a handle, one stacked on top of the other.

-As co-organizers of Lakeland’s forthcoming mural festival, they unite their distinct practices in a shared vision:
+As organizers of Lakeland’s forthcoming mural festival, they unite their distinct practices in a shared vision:

 to cultivate meaningful public art that engages, inspires, and elevates the cultural fabric of the city.